MigGois/ProjetoPA/README.md

 ## Kotlin XML Annotations

-This markdown provides an overview of the Kotlin annotations used for XML handling.
+This class provides annotations used for XML handling.

+### Annotations

-### ElementXML Annotation
+#### ElementXML Annotation

 - **Target**: `AnnotationTarget.CLASS`, `AnnotationTarget.PROPERTY`
 - **Attributes**:
-    - `name`: Specifies the XML element name.
+    - `name`: The XML element name.
-    - `text`: Specifies the text content of the XML element.
+    - `text`: The text content of the XML element.

-### AttributeXML Annotation
+#### AttributeXML Annotation

 - **Target**: `AnnotationTarget.PROPERTY`
 - **Attributes**:
-    - `name`: Specifies the name of the XML attribute.
+    - `name`: The name of the XML attribute.

-### XmlDelist Annotation
+#### XmlDelist Annotation

 - **Target**: `AnnotationTarget.CLASS`, `AnnotationTarget.PROPERTY`

-### XmlString Annotation
+#### XmlString Annotation

 - **Target**: `AnnotationTarget.PROPERTY`
 - **Attributes**:
-    - `attribute`: Specifies the class responsible for changing attribute values.
+    - `attribute`: The class responsible for changing attribute values.

-### XMLadapter Annotation
+#### XMLadapter Annotation

 - **Target**: `AnnotationTarget.CLASS`
 - **Attributes**:
-    - `adapter`: Specifies the class responsible for adapting XML elements.
+    - `adapter`: The class responsible for adapting XML elements.

-### ExcludeXML Annotation
+#### ExcludeXML Annotation

 - **Target**: `AnnotationTarget.PROPERTY`

-These annotations provide metadata to Kotlin classes and properties for XML serialization and adaptation.
+### Function

-### translate Function
+#### translate Function

-The `translate` function converts Kotlin objects into XML elements using the specified annotations.
+The `translate` function converts the objects into XML elements using the specified annotations.

 - **Parameters**:
-    - `obj`: Any Kotlin object to be translated into an XML element.
+    - `obj`: Any object to be translated into an XML element.
 - **Returns**:
-    - An `XMLElement` representing the translated XML element.
+    - An `XMLElement` that will represent the translated XML element.

-The `translate` function iterates through the properties of the input object and applies annotations to generate XML attributes and elements accordingly.
-If specified, it utilizes custom attribute change and element adaptation classes.
+The `translate` function iterates through the properties of the object and checks for annotations to generate the XML elements and attributes accordingly.

-## Kotlin Directory Structure
+## Domain-Specific language

-This markdown provides an overview of the Kotlin functions and their usage to create a directory structure.
+This class provides functions that can be used to create a directory structure.

 ### Functions

 #### `directory` Function

-- **Description**: Creates a new directory element with the specified name and builds its contents using a lambda.
+- **Description**: Creates a new directory element with the specified name and builds its contents.
 - **Parameters**:
     - `name`: The name of the directory.
     - `build`: Lambda function to build the contents of the directory.